plausible/website/_posts/2020-04-17-how-one-blog-post-changed-my-startup-getting-48-000-visitors-in-a-week.md

 To better explain what Plausible Analytics does, we published several pages where we go into detail on the different features and the different ways that Plausible works.

-To come up with these differentiators, we looked at what Google does wrong in our eyes, we collected all the feedback we had from our customers, from people running websites and from doing research on things people talk about and search for online.
+To come up with these differentiators, we looked at what Google does wrong in our eyes, we collected all the feedback we had from our customers, from people running websites and from researching things people talk about and search for online.
 These features of Plausible fall into several categories:

 * [Simple to use](https://plausible.io/simple-web-analytics): One of the main things people struggle with Google Analytics is the fact that it is too overwhelming.
 There are more than 100 different reports you get access to and almost 300 different metrics.
 Plausible Analytics presents everything you need to know at a glance so you can have more time to focus on your site.
 * [Lightweight script](https://plausible.io/lightweight-web-analytics): Google Analytics with the Google Manager Tag adds 45.7 KB to the page size.
 This may seem very little but every KB matters if you want to speed up the page speed.
-And Google Analytics can have a negative impact on the site speed.
+And Google Analytics script can hurt the site speed.
 Plausible Analytics is only 1.4 KB which helps you keep your website fast.
 * [Compliant with privacy regulations](https://plausible.io/data-policy): Google Analytics places cookies and collects a lot of data from the visitors of websites.
 You're required to have a privacy policy, to show a cookie banner and to obtain consent for GDPR if you use Google Analytics.
 Plausible Analytics doesn't use cookies and doesn't track personal data so you don't need to annoy your visitors or worry about those prompts.
 * [Open source](https://plausible.io/open-source-website-analytics): Google Analytics is a closed source, proprietary product.
 It's impossible to know what's going on behind the scenes and you need to put your trust in Google.
 Plausible Analytics is open source with our code being publicly [accessible on GitHub](https://github.com/plausible-insights/plausible).

 ### New Plausible Analytics comparisons with the most popular providers

-To make matters even clearer for the potential customers and help them make the best choice, we also published two different comparison posts putting Plausible Analytics head-to-head against the main website analytics providers.
+To make matters even clearer for potential customers and help them make the best choice, we also published two different comparison posts putting Plausible Analytics head-to-head against the main website analytics providers.

 * **Google Analytics** is the biggest site analytics platform on the web.
 85% of sites that use web analytics use Google Analytics.
 Here's the [Plausible Analytics vs Google Analytics](https://plausible.io/vs-google-analytics) post.
 * **Matomo (formerly known as Piwik)** is the most well-known open source alternative.
 It is used by 1.5% of all websites that use web analytics.
 We also published a [Plausible Analytics vs Matomo](https://plausible.io/vs-matomo) comparison.